 - Take the coconut out of the oven once it's slightly golden and let cool

-- Pour the sliced cabbage into a large bowl and add the pineapple chunks
+- Pour the sliced cabbage into a large bowl and add the diced pineapple

 - To make the dressing, combine the coconut milk, pineapple juice, apple cider vinegar, and salt.
 Drizzle over the cabbage mixture and mix well to combine